cpsc365/cpsc365.github.io/discussion.md

 | Sun 8:30-10pm | in-person   | AKW 2nd lounge   | Eric Xue   |

 * Note:

-  * Prof. Wibisono will be holding office hours on Apr 4 (monday) @ 2:30 pm in the AKW second floor lounge.
-There will be no office hours on Apr 6 @ 3:00 pm.
   * Michal will be holding office hours on Mar 30 and Apr 6 (Wednesday) @ 4:30–6pm in the AKW second floor lounge.
 There will be no office hours on Apr 1 and Apr 8 (Friday) @ 6–7:30pm.